 Lemon Juice

 Lemon juice is a popular alternative to vinegar.
 Like acetic acid in vinegar, the citric acid in lemon helps dissolve limescale.
-You can also use the methods mentioned above by using lemon juice instead of vinegar.
+You can also use the abovementioned methods and instead of vinegar use lemon juice.

 Coca Cola